mobile1science/ESP8266PIR/README.md

 # ESP8266PIR

-Wireless motion detector for Domoticz
+Wireless (wifi) motion detector for Domoticz

 My first project on github.
 I have a lot to discover here.